josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `findTable tableID/12` searches for and displays the table with the ID `12`.

-### Showing RSVP List : `seeRSVPList`

-Displays the RSVP list for the current active wedding.

-**Format:**
-`seeRSVPList`

-- Retrieves and displays the RSVP list of the wedding that is currently set as active.
-- No additional arguments are required.
-- Useful for quickly reviewing which guests have responded.

 ### Exiting the program : `exit`

 Exits the program.